 Minoring in English is simple.
 Of your six total courses, we ask only that you take at least one upper-level seminar (any course numbered 200 or above) and either English 20, English 40, or another English course that focuses primarily on pre-1800 materials.

 As English offers several interdisciplinary courses each semester – from courses in Literature and Science, Literature and Law, and Literature and Medicine, to seminars in African-American, Asian-American, Latinx, and global Anglophone literary cultures – students will often find the English Minor a meaningful way of supplementing their chosen majors in other departments.

-We encourage you to use your minor to pursue an individualized course of study based in your own interests -- either by exploring in depth a special area of focus or by conducting a broad survey of literary history and theory.
-Students interested in Creative Writing, for example, can take up to four creative writing seminars -- and will find a number of 200-level seminars with creative components as well.
+We encourage you to use your minor to pursue an individualized course of study based in your own interests, either by exploring in depth a special area of focus or by conducting a broad survey of literary history and theory.
+Students interested in Creative Writing, for example, can take up to four creative writing seminars.
+A number of 200-level seminars have creative components as well.

 With prior approval of the Undergraduate Chair or the Associate Undergraduate Chair, you may count one literature course from another department.
 Courses in the Critical Writing Program (those coded as WRIT) do not count in the minor.

 To declare a minor in English, you can meet with the Undergraduate Chair (Josephine Park) or Associate Undergraduate Chair (Deborah Burnham) during our walk-in hours, and you can also declare simply by emailing one of us.
 We are happy to go over any questions you may have.